 One could perceive his objectionable relationship with the eponymous Maya (Aarshi Banerjee), an eighteen-year-old local girl, as a symptom of that pain.
 In our interview, Hansen-Løve explains that she doesn’t judge her characters, and it is true that they all have their reasons for doing the things they do.
 Whether that is enough to make us feel for Gabriel is another matter.

-Though I wasn’t a fan of the film, it led to a great conversation with Hansen-Løve about the impulses that animate her filmmaking more generally.
+Though I wasn’t a fan of her latest film, Maya, it led to a great conversation with Hansen-Løve about the impulses that animate her filmmaking more generally.
 She told me about her interest in people who stay in the shadows, her motivations behind choosing locations, the way she works with her actors, and much more.

 Seventh Row (7R): Watching Maya helped me understand a theme that I think runs through several of your films.
 Your characters have often gone through a change that is more or less radical, and every time, we expect them to adjust to those changes in a certain way.
 For example, in Things to Come, the lead is a woman in her sixties who recently went through a divorce, and society expects her to react a certain way.
 In Eden, we expect the protagonist of the film to become a successful DJ like the band Daft Punk.
 In Maya, we expect this journalist who was a hostage in a dangerous area to react in a specific way, as well.